LucasJMO/E6Plus/classes/ThiefAcrobat.md

 **Fast Movement**: A 2nd level Thief Acrobat's land speed is faster than the norm for her race by +10 feet.
 This benefit applies only when she is wearing no armor, light armor, or medium armor and not carrying a heavy load.
 Apply this bonus before modifying the Thief Acrobat's speed because of any load or carried armor.

+This movement speed bonus increases by 10 feet at every other level, up to a maximum of +30 feet at 6th level.

 **Pole Fighter**: A Thief Acrobat making an attack with a quarterstaff, spear, longstaff, or other pole like weapon, may use their dexterity modifier instead of their strength modifier on attack rolls.

 Additionally, a Thief Acrobat may use any pole like weapon as a double weapon.
-A weapon used this way (which is not already a double weapon) has a second attack which deals 1d4 damage (plus the appropriate modifiers) and has a reach of 5 feet.
+A weapon used this way (which is not already a double weapon) has a second attack which deals 1d6 bludgeoning damage (plus the appropriate modifiers) and has a reach of 5 feet.

 **Sure Climb**: A Thief Acrobat gains a climb speed equal to half her movement speed.
 Additionally she only requires one free hand to climb.